How to design new cities when there are so many unpredictable events around?

 We decided to keep the shell of the existing building and insert a glass box filled with programs inside.

 The result was a building with an old, familiar facade.
 In some places, the glass “box” broke up the wall, so the transparency of the walls provided a visual connection between the interior and exterior.
 We reinforced the shell with a metal structure, which is also the structure for the new building.
-The was intended to influence the visitor experience in the cultural space, creating educational, dining, and social spaces, while better integrating the building with the city.”
+The design was intended to influence the visitor experience in the cultural space, creating educational, dining, and social spaces, while better integrating the building with the city.”

 When the time is right, all the projects designed to rebuild Ukraine’s cities will take off.
 Precisely because there are already significant projects ready for implementation.